 When are Employer Pension Contributions right for a Company Director?

 Are you a company director and shareholder?
 Is it your own trading company?

 Yes?

-Well, if so, this may be restricting your personal pension contributions more than you want.
+If so this may be restricting your personal pension contributions more than you want.
 This is explained in our popular article Dividends and Pension Contributions.

 How You Can Use Employer Pension Contributions